melbaa/uorazor_decode/README.md

-pvp (consensual and nonconsensual), explore dungeons, do quests, manage shops, ruin the economy by flooding the server with cheap merchandise, gamble, place traps, poison food, have pets, play annoying music forcing hundreds of people to turn off their sound etc etc.--
+pvp (consensual and nonconsensual), explore dungeons, do quests, manage shops, ruin the economy by flooding the server with cheap merchandise, gamble, place traps, poison food, have pets, play annoying music forcing hundreds of people to turn off their sound etc etc.

 Maintaining your ingame property is quite complex, so there are all kinds of helper programs for navigation, storage, maintaing armor sets etc. One of them